 Any person can make an application to the court for a Statutory Will on behalf of another person.
 However, the court must be satisfied that the person applying is the correct person to be making the application.

-Section 23 of the Act lists the information that must be provided to the court when completing the second step.
+For the substantial application, section 23 of the Act lists the information that must be provided to the court.
 This notably includes:

 - Satisfactory evidence of the testator’s lack of testamentary capacity, and any available evidence that they are unlikely to reacquire testamentary capacity in the future;

 - An estimate (formed from the evidence available to the applicant) of the size and character of the testator’s estate;

 - A draft of the proposed Will, revocation or alteration for which the order is sought;